Adam Larsson: Seattle Kraken (2021–present)

-On 21 July 2021, Larsson was selected from the Oilers at the 2021 NHL Expansion Draft by the Seattle Kraken.
+On 21 July 2021, Larsson was selected from the Oilers at the 2021 NHL expansion draft by the Seattle Kraken.
 He was immediately signed to a four-year, $16 million contract by the Kraken.
 It was later revealed that one of the reasons he had left the Oilers was due to the trauma of his father's death.
 He had been informed of his father's cardiac arrest while on the practice ice with the Oilers and, as such, found it "tough to come back."
 Prior to the start of the 2021–22 NHL season, Larsson, Jordan Eberle, Yanni Gourde, and Jaden Schwartz were named the four alternative captains for the Kraken.
-He began the season strong, tallying 14 shots on goal in his first 10 games, while on a defensive pairing with Jeremy Lauzon.
+He began the season strong, tallying 14 shots on goal in his first 10 games, while on a defensive pairing with Jérémy Lauzon.
 Larsson's play in high-risk situations subsequently earned him praise from Kraken coach Dave Hakstol, who described him as a measured professional who is a warrior for the team.
 He continued to be an asset for the Kraken on the penalty kill as he led the team with 52 minutes of ice time while shorthanded by early December.
 However, later that month, the Kraken were forced to postpone numerous games due to ongoing coronavirus concerns.
 Larson was one of numerous Kraken players added to the teams' COVID-19 protocol list within one week in mid-December.